alejomartinez8/api-scoring-robot/README.md

 ## Robotics Competition Software

-Versión desarrollada en MERN Stack (MongoDB, Express, React, NodeJS)
+Version developed in MERN Stack (MongoDB, Express, React, NodeJS)

 Author: Alejandro Martínez

 ---

-## Instalación
+## Installation

-1. Realizar un clon de este este repositorio a través del comando **git clont {url-repositorio}**
+1. Make a clone of this repository through the command ** git clont {url-repository} **
-2. Instalas las dependencias de npm (node_modules) a través del comando **npm install**, debe hacerse en el servidor del API y de la carpeta /client donde esta el Frontend en React JS.
+2. You install the npm dependencies (node_modules) through the ** npm install ** command, it must be done on the API server and from the client side on https://github.com/alejomartinez8/react-scoring-robot